perellonieto/slides_flach/2022_monash/index.md

 [This project](https://www.turing.ac.uk/research/research-projects/measurement-theory-data-science-and-ai) looked at foundational issues, of which there are many!

-### Performance measurement is easy...
+## Performance measurement is easy...

 If I split a data set in two or more parts, is a classifier's *accuracy* on the entire data set equal to the average* of the accuracies on the separate parts?

 Yes -- provided the parts are of equal size (e.g., cross-validation).  <!-- .element: class="fragment" -->

-What about per-class recall?  <!-- .element: class="fragment" -->
+What about per-class recall ( = true positive rate)?  <!-- .element: class="fragment" -->

 Yes -- provided the parts have the same class distribution (e.g., stratified CV). <!-- .element: class="fragment" -->

 *To be precise: the arithmetic mean.

-### ...or is it?
+## ...or is it?

 Is a classifier's *precision* on the entire data set equal to the average of the precisions on the parts?

 **IT IS NOT!**  <!-- .element: class="fragment" -->

-Unless the classifier's predictions are equally distributed over the classes on each part, which is (a) very unlikely, and (b) not under the experimenter's control.  <!-- .element: class="fragment" -->
+Unless the classifier's predictions are equally distributed over the classes on each part, which is neither likely nor under the experimenter's control.  <!-- .element: class="fragment" -->

 The same applies a fortiori to F-score, which aggregates recall and precision.  <!-- .element: class="fragment" -->

-### An early result: Precision-Recall-Gain curves
+## An early result: Precision-Recall-Gain curves

 ![from ROC via PR to PRG](img/PRG.png)

 [Flach, P. and Kull, M., 2015.
 Precision-recall-gain curves: PR analysis done right.
 NIPS 2015.](http://people.cs.bris.ac.uk/~flach/PRGcurves)

-### How we fixed it: change of scale
+## How we fixed it: change of scale

 1. Take reciprocals:
 $$